apify/apify-docs/sources/platform/integrations/programming/api.md

 ### Permission dependencies

-Some permissions have dependencies, that means other permissions which need to be granted as well.
+Some permissions require other permissions to be granted alongside them.
+These are called _permission dependencies_.

+#### Automatic dependencies

-Some of these dependencies are enforced already by the form.
-You will notice that if you for example try to grant the _Write_ permission to a dataset, the _Read_ permission will be automatically selected as well.
-In other words, you can only write to a dataset if you can also read from it.
+The form enforces certain dependencies automatically.
+For example, when you grant the _Write_ permission for a dataset, the _Read_ permission is automatically selected.
+This ensures that you can write to a dataset if you can also read from it.

 ![The Write permission depends on Read for a dataset](../images/api-token-scoped-dependencies.png)